Getting Started

 Before (Vue Email):

-import { render } from '@vue-email/render'
+import { render } from "@vue-email/render";

-import WelcomeEmail from './emails/WelcomeEmail.vue'
+import WelcomeEmail from "./emails/WelcomeEmail.vue";

 const html = await render(WelcomeEmail, {

-confirmUrl: 'https://example.com/confirm'
+confirmUrl: "https://example.com/confirm",

 After (Nuxt Email Renderer):

-const html = await $fetch('/api/emails/render', {
+const html = await renderEmailComponent("WelcomeEmail", {

-confirmUrl: 'https://example.com/confirm'
+confirmUrl: "https://example.com/confirm",

 Verification